jerseyweeds/multistreamnews.tv/prompt.md

 * **Hero Section:** Create a prominent header with a background image using this URL: `https://images.pexels.com/photos/1779487/pexels-photo-1779487.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2`
 * **Overlay:** Add a dark overlay (`bg-gray-900 opacity-60`) to ensure text readability
 * **Title & Subtitle:** Display "MultiStreamNews.TV" as the main title and "Your central hub for multistream news and content." as the subtitle
+* **Donation Feature:** Include a "Buy me a coffee" dropdown in the header with PayPal and Venmo options
+  - Professional branded SVG icons for PayPal and Venmo
+  - Hover-activated dropdown with seamless interaction (no gap between button and menu)
+  - QR code modal displays when donation option is selected
+  - Modal remains open until user closes it for easy mobile scanning
 * **Responsive Design:** Ensure the header looks good on all screen sizes

 ### 2.2.
 Quick Add News Channels Section